Pre-General Availability Draft: 2017-12-16

 COMPRESSED row format, the

-KEY_BLOCK_SIZE controls how much column
+KEY_BLOCK_SIZE option controls how much column

 data is stored in the clustered index, and how much is placed on